-Brian Burgoon is a trial attorney with over 20 years experience practicing law.
+Brian Burgoon is a trial attorney with over 23 years' experience practicing law.
 He founded The Burgoon Law Firm in 2007 after practicing for over a decade with one of Atlanta’s largest and most reputable law firms.
-He is licensed to practice law in Georgia and Florida.
-Brian has extensive litigation experience in state and federal courts, and has handled a wide variety of litigation matters, including complex business and contract disputes, business litigation, civil litigation, real estate litigation, business torts, employment/non-compete/trade secrets litigation, plaintiffs’ personal injury, automobile accidents, competitive procurement and bidding disputes, insurance coverage, commercial collections, injunctions, arbitrations, mediations and appeals.
-Brian’s clients have included individuals, government entities, small businesses and large private and public corporations, including several Fortune 500 companies.
-Brian also has corporate experience, and has handled the start-up and legal needs of businesses and their owners.
+He is licensed to practice law in Georgia and Florida, and has extensive experience in state and federal courts and arbitration.
+He has handled a wide variety of complex litigation matters, including business and commercial litigation, contract disputes, business torts, real estate, employment/non-compete/trade secrets, plaintiffs’ personal injury, automobile accidents, competitive procurement and bidding disputes, insurance coverage, commercial collections, injunctions, mediations and appeals.
+Brian’s clients have included individuals, governmental entities, small businesses and large private and public corporations, including several Fortune 500 companies.
+Brian also has corporate/mergers & acquisitions experience, and has handled the start-up and legal needs of businesses and their owners.
 He served as an Adjunct Professor at the University of Florida College of Law in Spring 2021, teaching a course on lawyer regulation and discipline.

-Brian is both a Registered Mediator and a Registered Arbitrator with the Georgia Office of Dispute Resolution.
-He is an arbitrator with the American Arbitration Association (AAA), serving on the Large/Complex Case Panel, Commercial Panel and Consumer Panel, and he has been appointed arbitrator in over 85 arbitrations administered by the AAA.
+Brian is a Registered Mediator and Arbitrator with the Georgia Office of Dispute Resolution.
+He is an arbitrator with the American Arbitration Association (AAA), serving on the Large/Complex Case Panel, Commercial Panel and Consumer Panel, and he has been appointed arbitrator in over 130 arbitrations administered by the AAA.
 In addition, he serves on the International Institute for Conflict Prevention & Resolution (CPR) Panel of Distinguished Neutrals as both an arbitrator and mediator.
-Brian also is a Hearing Officer for employment matters for the Atlanta Board of Education and the Fulton County Board of Education.
+Brian also is a Hearing Officer for employment matters for both the Atlanta Board of Education and the Fulton County Board of Education.
 Additionally, the Georgia Supreme Court has appointed Brian to serve as a Special Master to preside over disciplinary proceedings concerning alleged lawyer misconduct.

 Aviation is of particular interest to Brian, both personally and professionally.
-Along with being an instrument-rated commercial pilot.
-He is a Panel Attorney with the Aircraft Owners & Pilots Association (AOPA), which represents pilots in FAA enforcement proceedings and other aviation law matters.
-He is a member of the State Bar of Georgia Aviation Law Section, and the Florida Bar Aviation Law Committee.
+Along with being an instrument-rated commercial pilot, he is also a Panel Attorney with the Aircraft Owners & Pilots Association (AOPA), which represents pilots in FAA enforcement proceedings, NTSB investigations and other aviation law matters.
+He is a member of the State Bar of Georgia Aviation Law Section and the Florida Bar Aviation Law Committee.

-Brian has a strong commitment to the legal profession, and has been active in professional organizations and public service.
-In 2000, at the age of 28, Brian became the youngest person ever elected to the Florida Bar Board of Governors, and is currently serving his 19th year representing the more than 15,000 Florida lawyers who live out-of-state on the bar’s governing board.
-Brian serves on the Florida Bar Executive Committee and five terms as chair or co-chair of the Florida Bar Disciplinary Review Committee, which oversees the prosecution and appeals of lawyer disciplinary violations.
-Brian also chaired the Florida Bar Rules Committee, served on a statewide commission to review the Florida lawyer disciplinary system and served on the Bar’s review committee for professional ethics and advertising issues.
+Brian has a strong commitment to the advancement of the legal profession, and has been active in professional organizations and public service from the earliest days of his career.
+At age 28, Brian became the youngest person ever elected to the Florida Bar Board of Governors, and is currently serving his 22nd year representing the more than 15,000 Florida lawyers who live out-of-state on the bar’s governing board.
+Brian served eight terms on the Florida Bar Executive Committee and five terms as chair or co-chair of the Disciplinary Review Committee, which oversees the prosecution and appeals of lawyer disciplinary violations.
+Brian also chaired the Program Evaluation Committee, Technology Committee and Rules Committee, served on a statewide commission to review the Florida lawyer disciplinary system, and served on the Bar’s review committee for professional ethics and advertising issues.

-Brian currently serves as President of the University of Florida Alumni Association.
+Brian is past President of the University of Florida Alumni Association.
 He currently serves as Secretary of the UF College of Law’s Board of Trustees, and is past President of the UF College of Law Alumni Council.
-Brian served as an inaugural member of the Leadership Council for UF’s Florida Opportunity Scholars Program which provides full financial assistance to underprivileged first generation college students.
+Brian served as an inaugural member of the Leadership Council for UF’s Machen Florida Opportunity Scholars Program which provides full need-based financial assistance to first generation college students.
 Additionally, he is a past member of the UF Foundation National Board of Directors, and in 2019, he served on the Search Committee for the hiring of UF's Vice President for Student Affairs.

 Brian earned his law degree, with high honors, and his bachelor’s degree, with honors, from the University of Florida, where he distinguished himself as a student leader.
-He was elected University of Florida’s Student Body President in 1996, and was selected President/Chair of the State Council of Student Body Presidents by his counterparts at Florida’s public universities.
-In recognition of his efforts on behalf of the university, Brian was named UF’s Outstanding Male Leader for his graduating class, the university’s most prestigious leadership award, and he was inducted into the University of Florida Hall of Fame, Phi Beta Kappa, the Order of the Coif, and Florida Blue Key.
+He served as University of Florida’s Student Body President in 1996-97, and was elected Chair of the State Council of Student Body Presidents by his counterparts at Florida’s public universities.
+In recognition of his efforts on behalf of the university, Brian received UF’s Outstanding Leader Award for his graduating class, the university’s most prestigious leadership award, and he was inducted into the University of Florida Hall of Fame, Phi Beta Kappa, Order of the Coif, and Florida Blue Key.